(Read more about me. Click here)

 Slick marketing focused on a simplified process approach to trading.

-This may be a price action only approach boasting clean charts as the way to win!
+This will likely be pure price action only approach boasting clean charts as the easy and simple way to win!

 This is an attractive offer to the newer retail traders new in the Forex trading industry.

-No indicators and what is perceived to be an easier way to trade. (if backed up with credible evidence sure it’s ok)
+No indicators and what is perceived to be a simple way to trade. (if backed up with credible evidence sure it’s ok)

 Below I cover what you should be focusing on to ensure you are going to have the best chance of success.